Eurovision odds: Who will win the 2025 song contest?

 Eurovision 2025 odds: Who is tipped to win?

-There is just little a month to go before the Eurovision Song Contest makes its way to TV screens, that hasn't stopped speculation over who could take the crown, with the bookies' favourite to win being Sweden, according to Bet365.
+There is a month to go before the Eurovision Song Contest kicks off, but that hasn't stopped speculation over who could take the crown, with the bookies' favourite to win being Sweden, according to Bet365.

 This year, Sweden is represented by KAJ with their song Bara Bada Bastu.
 If Sweden were to win, It would be the country's eighth win in the contest's history, following Loreen's second win in 2023.